phpbb/chameleon/docs/quickstart.md

 ## Development Usage
 !> To gain the full benefits of the framework as its intended, you need to use it in development.

-Start by cloneing the repo
+Start by cloning the repo
 ```git
 git clone git@github.com:hanakin/base-l.git
 ```